What is Best Time of Year to Visit Morocco

 Frequently Asked Questions: Planning Your Morocco Trip

-1. When is the best time to visit the Sahara Desert regarding weather and crowds?
+1. Best Time of Year to Visit Morocco and the Sahara Desert regarding weather and crowds?

 The best time to visit Sahara desert – weather and crowds considered—is during the shoulder seasons of spring (March to May) and autumn (September to November).
 During these months, temperatures are pleasantly warm during the day and cool at night, allowing you to avoid the blistering heat of July and the freezing winter nights of January.